Here's everything we know about the September 18 right-wing rally in DC – KION546

 What security steps will be in place?

+Officials have taken steps to ensure there will be a significant security presence and additional help will be on standby — in contrast to what happened in the lead-up to January 6.

+CNN has learned that DC police will be fully activated Saturday, and the DC National Guard will be ready to provide assistance in case of an emergency, a source familiar with security conversations around the event told CNN.

-The US Capitol Police board has approved the department’s request to reinstall temporary fencing around the Capitol ahead of the rally.
+The US Capitol Police reinstalled new temporary fencing Wednesday night around the Capitol complex ahead of the rally.

 Fencing had been erected around the Capitol following the January 6 riot but was eventually pared back and removed over the summer.